labsquare/cutevariant/mkdocs/docs/plugins/filters.md

 Once you're happy with the filter you just set, you can simply hit the <kbd>:material-check:Apply</kbd> button on the right.

 If you'd like to set the filter as a preset, you can do so by pressing <kbd>Save as preset</kbd> in the dropdown menu of the plugin.

+[^1]: This is a general remark, the whole point of cutevariant is to narrow down a selection of variants, as much as you can, and with the maximum amount of information.